 Here we use the

-COOKIE_NAME variable again to make sure that
+COOKIE_NAME variable again to make sure that we're

-from the request and then check that we can find this value in the sessions
+the request and then check that we can find this value in the sessions

 table.
-If it isn't found we make a new one and finally return the session
+If it isn't found we make a new one and finally return the

 The third job is to modify the code that stores and retrieves likes to add the session key associated with the value.
 This involves adding the session key as a parameter to these functions and modifying the SQL query to restrict the rows we retrieve to those that contain the session key: